mathpn/mathpn.github.io/src/content/blog/basics-outlier-detection.md

 ![A line graph showing a trend of type I error rates over sample size.](/src/assets/images/basics_outlier_detection/unnamed-chunk-10-1.png)

 The error inflation gets even worse when dealing with skewed distribution.
-Thus, caution should be taken before removing outliers with these methods as to whether the distribution is not heavily skewed.
+Thus, caution should be taken before removing outliers with these methods if the distribution is heavily skewed.

 ## Conclusions

 Outlier detection and removal should be **done with care** and with a well-defined method.
 Data that present distributions far from a normal one should not be subjected to the methods presented here.
-Removing outliers with _small sample sizes_ (eg less than 20 observations per group or condition) can inflate type I error rates substantially and should be avoided.
+Removing outliers with _small sample sizes_ (e.g., less than 20 observations per group or condition) can inflate type I error rates substantially and should be avoided.
 Outlier removal must be decided without taking into account statistical significance and the same method must be applied throughout the whole study (at least to similar data).

-If outliers are removed, they must be rare (as a rule-of-thumb, they must account for less than 5% of the data - ideally less than 1%) and the method used to remove them as well as the number of observations removed must be clearly stated.
+If we remove outliers, they must be rare (as a rule-of-thumb, they must account for less than 5% of the data — ideally less than 1%).
+The method used to remove them as well as the number of observations removed must be clearly stated.
 Publishing the original data with outliers is also strongly advisable.
 Domain knowledge is key to determine when outliers are most likely due to error and not natural variability.
 Today, modern statistical techniques that are robust to extreme values exist and should be preferred whenever possible (for example, see the [WRS2](https://cran.r-project.org/web/packages/WRS2/index.html) package).
 Moreover, data that present non-normal distributions _should not be forced into a normal-like distribution through outlier removal_.
-The most important thing about outliers is to try to understand how they arise and to make efforts so that outliers don't even appear - thus, rendering its removal unnecessary in most cases.
+The most important thing about outliers is to try to understand how they arise and to make efforts so that outliers don't even appear — thus, rendering its removal unnecessary in most cases.
 In my experience, most outliers arise due to pre-analytical mistakes and small sample sizes.
-Thus, well-standardized techniques combined with parsimonious sample sizes can mitigate the issue in many cases.
+Thus, well-standardized techniques combined with suitable sample sizes can mitigate the issue in many cases.

-## References

-Iglewicz, Boris, and 1944- Hoaglin David C. (David Caster).
-1993.
-How to Detect and Handle Outliers.
-Book; Book/Illustrated.
-Milwaukee, Wis. : ASQC Quality Press.